Family private health insurance policies

 Some of the potential benefits of taking out a family health insurance policy may include:

 Private health insurance will generally be able to get you money back on health services that are not covered or only partially covered by Medicare.
-Without private health insurance, accessing health services such as dental, optical, and physiotherapy can be more expensive, potentially putting these things out of reach for some families.
-However, it is important to compare the total ongoing costs of having health insurance (e.g. paying premiums) with the potential benefits your family may receive from it.
+Without private health insurance, accessing health services such as dental, optical, and physiotherapy can be more expensive, potentially putting these treatments out of reach for some families.
+However, it is important to compare the total ongoing costs of having health insurance (e.g. paying premiums) with the potential benefits your family may receive.

 According to the ATO, Australian families who earn more than $202,000 a year and don’t have private hospital cover may have to pay the Medicare Levy Surcharge (MLS).